What Is An Amortization Mortgage and How Does it Work?

 You can now make monthly payments of $3,500.

-You decide you want to sell the property when it reaches its original selling price.
+You decide to sell the property when it reaches its original selling price.
 You contact the bank and inform them of this.
-They’ll usually offer you a better deal because they’re now aware that you’ll only be paying $3,500 in interest.
+They’ll usually offer you a better deal because they know you’ll only pay $3,500 in interest.

 How do you calculate amortization?